 Sector: Fine Chemicals

 |Convective Heat Transfer Coefficient

 As the data illustrates, the U-value increased by a factor of 1.7, which significantly reduced production time.

-For more detailed calculations and equations related to the Overall Heat Transfer Coefficient, read the next article in the series here.
+For more detailed calculations and equations related to the Overall Heat Transfer Coefficient, read the article here.